-As a woman in India, I find that the society is changing a lot in terms of acceptance of the many roles of women as professionals, as bread-earners in families and as independent thinking individuals.
+As a woman in Indian society, I find that the world is changing a lot in terms of acceptance of the many roles of women as professionals, as bread-earners in families and as independent thinking individuals.
 The traditional Indian woman has evolved to prove herself equal in many professions as well as proved better suited than men in others.
 The situation for the changing role of women is improving fast.

 On the other hand, female foeticide, dowry deaths and domestic abuse provide a macabre background of primitive barbarism.
 In the typical Indian Society, you find that there are still expectations and assumptions about women that are not so much relevant to their current status, but a clear hangover from our supressive past.
 This may be more obvious with traditional women or women in rural societies, but it is extremely prevalent in urban ones as well.

 I am speaking of “running the home” kind of stuff.
 Regardless of how hard the man and woman of the house work, when it comes to women and society, there are certain areas of the home that are the woman’s province in happy times and her nemesis in not so happy times.

 “As the woman of the house, you should….” is a familiar refrain for most women in India.”
 Indian Women’s clothing is another externally imposed recommendation backed by vicious judgments.
 A pregnant woman is a public drop box for intrusive recommendations.
 I think, it is high time that we as citizens of modern India took a good hard look at our automatic assumptions and investigated which among these are still applicable today, and which ones we simply need to let go.

 Typical situations we see include the woman bringing a cup of hot tea for her man returning from work, or the woman returning home after her husband and heading straight to the kitchen to cook dinner, and so on.